The Te Mahoe Unit at Wellington Regional Hospital provides abortion and counselling services.

 Abortion care at Te Mahoe Unit (TMU)

 If you are worried about being able to travel to hospital for any reason please contact us.
-We will work with you to find a solution that is best for you.
+Please let us know and we will work with you to find a solution that is best for you.

 Options available to you

-You will need to come to Te Mahoe Unit at Wellington Hospital for at least one appointment.
-You will be given all the medications and information you need to have an early medical abortion safely at home – this may not be possible in one visit depending on meeting all the necessary requirements.
+You will need to come to Te Mahoe Unit at Wellington Hospital for the first stage of a medical abortion.
+If it is appropriate for you to do this process at home,you will be given the first medication and all other medications and information you need.
+This may not be possible in one visit depending on meeting all the necessary requirements and availability.

 You’ll be given advice on:

-- A 24-hour number to only ring if you have any complications or an emergency.
+- A 24-hour number to ring if you have any complications or an emergency.